 When that happens, Tizen TV includes a graphic Connection Guide that walks you through how to connect different devices like game consoles, mobile devices, external storage, and audio receivers or soundbars, all from the on-screen menus.

-Switching between inputs on Samsung Tizen TVs is much easier than on my Sony Android TV, too.
+Switching between inputs on Samsung Tizen TVs is much easier than on my Sony Android TV.

-One other nice benefit to Tizen TVs is that Samsung includes a built-in web browser, something seriously lacking in Android TV devices.
+Another nice benefit to Tizen TVs is that Samsung includes a built-in web browser, which is seriously lacking in Android TV devices.